rwcitek/ddc-datascience/Prework.md

 # Phase 2: Google Drive and Google Sheets

-( estimated time to completion: 10 hours ; due 5pm MT, Wednesday, September 3rd )
+( estimated time to completion: 10 hours ; due 5pm MT, Wednesday, January 7th )

 This course is fairly fast-paced and uses numbers, lists of numbers, and operations on lists of numbers extensively.
 Although there are no formal prerequisites, familiarity with working with a spreadsheet such as Google Sheets, LibreOffice Calc, MS Excel, or Apple Numbers provides a definite advantage.